 Parameter Description Range of Values Mod Target?
 Loop Mode Controls whether the WAV file plays in a loop, and the direction of the loop.
-None: Plays once from the value assigned to the Start parameter through the value No Launch Mode set to Trigger , looping will happen for the duration of the Release assigned to the Length parameter.
+When looping is enabled, if you have the None: Plays once from the value assigned to the Start parameter through the value assigned to the Length parameter. Νο Launch Mode set to Trigger , looping will happen for the duration of the Release phase of the note.
 Forward: Plays from the value assigned to the Start parameter through the value assigned to the Loop End Parameter, then If you have the Launch Mode set to Gate , looping plays through the gate pulse and the release time. jumps back to the value of the Loop Start parameter.
 Play continues to loop between Loop Start and Loop End for the duration of the note.
 If you have the Launch Mode set to Toggle , looping starts to play when the initial pulse is received and continues until the terminating toggle pulse is received.
 Bidirect: Works similarly to forward, but loop playback proceeds from Loop Start to Loop End then backwards to Loop Start.
 It then repeats the looping back and forth.
-If Loop Mode is Bidirect, and Rev is ON, play back will start from the end of the sample, and then loop as described, but starting with the Loop End to Loop Start pass. repeats the looping back and forth.
+If Loop Mode is Bidirect, and Rev is ON, play back will start from the end of the sample, and then loop as described, but starting with the Loop End to Loop Start pass.
 Rev When Reverse is ON, the WAV file will play in reverse.
-ON, OFF No Start Point where playback will begin when playing forward or ends when playing in reverse.
+ON, OFF Νο Start Point where playback will begin when playing forward or ends when playing in reverse.
 Expressed in samples.
 0 to number of samples in the file Yes